PeterOeClausen/OptiKey/README.md

 # Contact

-Want to get in touch, ask a question, or talk to me about anything else which isn't on the [**OptiKey WIKI**](https://github.com/JuliusSweetland/OptiKey/wiki/)?
-My email address is <optikeyfeedback@gmail.com>.

-Thanks for your interest,
-Julius
+If you have any questions about the project, if you want to get in touch, you can write an email to me: <PeterOeClausen@gmail.com>.

+If you want to contact the creator of OptiKey, see the [**OptiKey.org**](https://github.com/OptiKey/OptiKey/wiki)

+Best,
+Peter Ø. Clausen - Research assistent and student developer at research project GazeIT.